VascoW/pyTelegramBotCAPTCHA/README.md

 pip install pyTelegramBotCAPTCHA
 ```

-In the event to use the multicolor mode (default) you may also require to install the multicolor module:
+In the event to use the multicolor mode (default) you may also require to install the multicolorcaptcha module:
 ```
-pip install multicolor
+pip install multicolorcaptcha
 ```
 ---